Asjas/prisma-redis-middleware/README.md

 - Cache persistance with Redis (uses an in-memory LRU cache as fallback)
 - Caching multiple Prisma models each with a specific cache time
 - Excluding certain Prisma models from being cached
-- Excluding certain Prisma queries from being cached
+- Excluding certain Prisma queries from being cached across all models

 ## Supported Node.js versions